 The residential use-per-customer is forecasted by statistical end-use forecasting techniques.
 This approach incorporates end use information (saturation forecasts and efficiency forecasts) but is estimated using monthly billing data.
-Saturation trends are based on analysis of the company's saturation survey data and efficiency trends are based on EIA forecasts that incorporate market forces as well as changes in appliance and equipment efficiency standards.
+Saturation trends are based on analysis of the Company's saturation survey data and efficiency trends are based on EIA forecasts that incorporate market forces as well as changes in appliance and equipment efficiency standards.
 Major drivers of the statistical end use based residential model are weather-related variables, end-use information such as equipment shares, saturation levels and efficiency trends, and economic drivers such as household size, income and energy price.

 The commercial, irrigation, public street lighting, and sales to public authority use-per-customer forecast is developed using an econometric model.
-For the commercial class, sales per customer are forecasted using regression analysis techniques with non-manufacturing employment being used as the major economic driver in addition to weather related variables.
+For the commercial class, sales per customer are forecasted using regression analysis techniques with non-manufacturing employment serving as the major economic driver in addition to weather related variables.
 For other classes, sales per customer are forecasted through regression analysis techniques using time trend variables.

 The customer forecasts are generally based on a combination of regression analysis and exponential smoothing techniques using historical data from 1997 to 2007.
-For the residential class, the customer forecasts are developed using a regression model with Global Insight's forecast of the state's number of households as the major driver.
+For the residential class, the customer forecasts are developed using a regression model with Global Insight's forecast of the states' number of households serving as the major driver.
 For the commercial class, forecasts rely on a regression model with the forecasted residential customer numbers being used as the major driver.
 For other classes (irrigation, street lighting, and public authority), customer forecasts are developed based on exponential smoothing models.

 The industrial sales forecast is developed for each jurisdiction using a model which is dependent on input for the Customer Account Managers (CAMs).
-The industrial customers are separated into three categories: i) existing customers that are tracked by the CAMs, ii) new large customers or expansions by existing large customers, iii) industrial customers that are not tracked by the CAMs.
-Customers are tracked by the CAMs if (1) they have a peak load of 5 megawatts or more or if (2) they have a peak load of 1 megawatt or more and have a history of large variations in their monthly usage.
+The industrial customers are separated into three categories: existing customers that are tracked by the CAMs, new large customers or expansions by existing large customers, and industrial customers that are not tracked by the CAMs.
+Customers are tracked by the CAMs if (1) they have a peak load of five MW or more or if (2) they have a peak load of one MW or more and have a history of large variations in their monthly usage.
 The forecast for the first two categories is developed through the data gathered by the CAM assigned to each customer.

-The forecast for the first two categories is developed through the data gathered by the CAM assigned to each customer.
 The account managers have ongoing direct contact with large customers and are in the best position to know about the customer's plans for changes in business processes, which might impact their energy consumption.

 The portion of the industrial forecast related to new large customers and expansion by existing large customers is developed based on direct input of the customers, forecasted load factors, and the probability of the project occurrence.
 Projected loads associated with new customers or expansions of existing large customers are categorized into three groups.
 Tier 1 customers are those with a signed master electric service agreement ("MESA") or engineering material and procurement agreement ("EMPA").
-When a customer signs a MESA or EMPA, this contractually commits the company to provide services under the terms of agreement.
+When a customer signs a MESA or EMPA, this contractually commits the Company to provide services under the terms of agreement.
 Tier 2 includes customers with a signed engineering services agreement (ESA).
-This means that customer paid the company to perform a study that determines what improvements the company will need to make to serve the requested load.
-Tier 3, consists of customers who made inquiries but have not signed a formal agreement.
-Projected loads from customers in each of these tiers are assigned probabilities depending on project specific information received from the customer.
+This means that customer paid the Company to perform a study that determines what improvements the Company will need to make to serve the requested load.
+Tier 3 consists of customers who made inquiries but have not signed a formal agreement.
+Projected loads from customers in each of these tiers are assigned probabilities depending on project-specific information received from the customer.